mezzio/mezzio-skeleton/readme.md

 are saved into ``composer.json`` so everyone else working on the project have the same packages installed.
 Configuration files and templates are prepared for first use.
 The installer is removed from ``composer.json`` after setup succeeded.

-## Known Issues

-- Not all zend-view plugins are hooked up yet.

 ## Testing

 1. Run ``composer create-project xtreamwayz/expressive-composer-installer <project-path> --stability="dev"``.